Observe your flow efficiency. Analyze the tasks with the longest waiting times. Track how your flow efficiency trends build over time.

 The ‘Average Flow Efficiency’ widget on the top of the graph measures the average flow efficiency percentage of your workflow, alongside how these trends have evolved over time.
-Ideally, the line should remain even or slightly decrease.
+Ideally, the line should remain even or slightly increase.

 Investigating your wait time is usually the easiest and cheapest area to evaluate first when it comes to process improvement.